Akshitha-90105/coursera-final-project-forked/README.md

 - CODE_OF_CONDUCT.md
 - CONTRIBUTING.md
 - simple-interest.sh
 This is my edit for Part 2
+I have edited.